 OpManager's server uptime monitoring raises an alarm when a server violates a particular threshold.
 It performs advanced alerting and presents only meaningful alarms after filtering the unwanted events to the IT admin, after which one can choose to clear or delete the alarm manually.
 Alarms have different severity levels that are displayed with corresponding color codes in the UI for ease of understanding.

 Uptime server monitor in OpManager lets you configure notifications that helps you in managing your servers remotely.
 By configuring the notifications you can receive instant information about alarms via SMS/email alerts.
 You can escalate unattended alarms to respective email addresses, so that no fault or threshold violation goes unnoticed.

-OpManager is an integrated tool that allows you to work with third-party applications to enhance the process of fault resolution.
+OpManager is an integrated tool that allows you to work with third-party applications to enhance the process of fault resolution and maintaining server uptime.
 For instance, say you get a critical alarm for a serious server fault that needs to be fixed with the help of a technician.
 You can use this integration option to raise the alarm as a ticket in ServiceDesk Plus.

 IT admins often face difficulty making decisions when a server faces an issue, which only causes further delays.
 The best way forward is to interact with your team members in Slack about possible fault resolving techniques.
 You can configure a particular channel solely for servers so that all alerts related to servers can be discussed in that dedicated channel.

 The Workflow feature in OpManager enables you to monitor servers remotely by automating fault-corrective actions so that the servers are once again up and running.
 Workflows are completely code-free, which makes them simple to implement.
 You can create a workflow to perform an action or a routine task by just dragging and dropping the icons in the left pane.